 By Ritvik Carvalho and Patrick Graham

-Sales rose by 1.4 percent in February from January, the official numbers showed, beating a 0.4 percent increase forecast from a Reuters poll of economists and ending a streak of three
+Sales rose by 1.4 percent in February from January, the official numbers showed, beating a 0.4 percent increase forecast from a Reuters poll of economists and ending a streak of three consecutive monthly declines.

-retreating slightly to stay largely unchanged at $1.2526, up 0.3 percent on the day.
+It peaked at $1.2532, its highest since Feb.
+24, before retreating slightly to stay largely unchanged at $1.2526, up 0.3 percent on the day.

 It was also 0.5 percent stronger at 86.08 pence per euro.